jbiason/blog/content/research/decoding-fast.md

 - Read a byte;
 - Does it have the high order by set to 0?
   - Yes: Keep reading;
-  - No: Stop reading the conclude the field value.
+  - No: Stop reading the field value.

+I'll show some examples later in this post.

 ## Field definitions

-On the template, the fields have their type, name (optional), ID, a presence indicator and an operator (optional).
+The template defines the fields with their type, name (optional), ID, a presence indicator and an operator (optional).

-For example, if you have an unsigned int of 32 bits, named "MsgType" with ID "35", that would be described in the template as
+For example, to describe an unsigned int of 32 bits, named "MsgType" with ID "35", it would be described in the template as

 ```xml
 <uInt32 name="MsgType" id="35"/>
 ```

 Because there is no indication of presence, it is assumed that the field is "mandatory" and should always have a value.
-On the other hand, if you have a field defined as
+On the other hand, if the field definition was something like

 ```xml
 <int32 name="ImpliedMarketIndicator" id="1144" presence="optional"/>